DS-100/DS-100.github.io/index.md

 <br/>

-If you are interested in getting updates about the class please fill out this <a href="https://goo.gl/forms/od8j3HcBsOH1pLWA3">Google form</a>.
+If you are interested in getting updates about the class please complete this <a href="https://goo.gl/forms/od8j3HcBsOH1pLWA3">Google form</a>.

 <br/>